Résumé Writing Tips from a Subcontract Writer

 I like my résumé design to be crisp and clean, so I keep the following points in mind:

 - Don’t use too many CAPS since some people equate that with shouting.

 - Don’t use too many different fonts, excessive bolding, italics, garish colours, or loud bullets dancing all over the page.
 If you do, your client’s résumé may look like a “dog’s dinner” and end up getting ignored, tossed, or deleted.

 - Don’t use small fonts because you don’t want to turn off a tired, stressed-out recruiter by hurting his or her eyes.
 Include enough white space so the reader’s eyes can “rest.”
 Use 10 point to 12 point font size, depending on the font and / or what you need to fit on the page.

 - Ensure formatting of dates, bullets, line spacing, etc. is consistent.
 Bullets and text should vertically align so that the reader’s eyes are able to follow a straight line.

 Application Tracking Systems

 - Use common and readable fonts such as Arial, Georgia, Tahoma, or Times New Roman.
-Place the client’s contact information in the body of the resume and, in general, do not make use of headers and footers.
-(I have heard from experts that new ATS can handle them, but it is best to stick to a simple, formal structure if you don’t know which ATS the recruiter is using.)
+Place the client’s contact information in the body of the résumé and, in general, do not make use of headers and footers.
+(I have heard from experts that new ATS can handle headers and footers, but it is best to stick to a simple, formal structure if you don’t know which ATS the recruiter is using.)

 - Don’t use images, columns, tables, fields, text boxes, or graphics.
 (This also contradicts what I have heard about new ATS.
 There seems to be confusion in this area, so it might be best to stay conservative and simple in design.)